MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     Console.WriteLine(result);
     ```

-1. Run the code and check that you see a response from the Azure Open AI model containing the top 5 most famous musicians in the world.
+1. Enter `dotnet run` to run the code and check that you see a response from the Azure Open AI model containing the top 5 most famous musicians in the world.

     The response comes from the Azure Open AI model you passed to the kernel.
 The Semantic Kernel SDK is able to connect to the large language model (LLM) and run the prompt.
 Notice how quickly you were able to receive responses from the LLM.
 The Semantic Kernel SDK makes building smart applications easy and efficient.